There are many facts & myths about the mileage deduction. We've included a few mistakes people have made while using mileage log books below.

-Remember, you don’t need to record your odometer reading with each trip, but you do need proper documentation.
-Here are some mistakes that recently hit the Tax Court and led to
+Remember, you don't need to record your odometer reading with each trip, but you do need proper documentation.
+Here are some mistakes that recently hit the Tax Court:

 Jim Chapin, a California real estate broker, used his Toyota Sequoia SUV for his real estate business.
 He figured he drove a total of 11,135 miles for business one recent year.
 He deducted $5,309 for car expenses.
 The IRS audited him and disallowed the entire deduction.
 Not only that, it also added a 20 percent negligence penalty.

 Jim appealed to the Tax Court and lost.
 Jim did not keep a detailed log of his drives each day, week, or month.
 He didn't have a mileage tracker automatically creating records.
 He instead created a handwritten log when he learned the IRS was auditing him.